FarronF/limerick-council-meetings/meetings/2025/07/14-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 26th May 2025.md

 Notice of Motion submitted by Councillor M. Ryan

-**I will move at the next Meeting that Limerick City and County Council would install an**

-**averaging speed camera system on a trial basis, for example, in a village like Elton, on a**

-**regional road.
-This should be on a benefit analysis basis as a method to reduce speed while**

-**monitoring cost comparison, overall environmental and safety benefits for a community.**
+**I will move at the next Meeting that Limerick City and County Council would install anaveraging speed camera system on a trial basis, for example, in a village like Elton, on aregional road.
+This should be on a benefit analysis basis as a method to reduce speed whilemonitoring cost comparison, overall environmental and safety benefits for a community.**

 The Motion was proposed by Councillor Ryan (M) and seconded by Councillor Collins